twowaits/SDE-Interview-Questions/Samsung/README.md

 - Given two polynomials represented by two arrays, write a function that multiplies given two polynomials.
 - What are the disadvantages of stack.
 - Write a program to find when we get stack overflow if we are using recursive functions.
+- How cycle detection is different in directed and undirected graphs?
+- Write a program to append a C-style string to the end of another C-style string.
+You were supposed to write a function like void concat(char* a , char* b) such that after calling this function a becomes a+b(concatenation of a and b).
+Assume that size of a is greater than length of a+length of b.No library functions were to be used.
+Not even strlen.
+- Why do we need trie data structure?Tell one another technique which does the same job as trie with same time complexity?
+Then why trie is preferred over that one?(The other technique which I told was hashing).
 <br/><br/>
 <i><u name="dbms">DBMS</u></i>